 If you, or someone you know, is suffering from caregiver stress I can help!

-As both a Licensed Mental Health Counselor and experienced care coordinator, I attempt to attend to the needs and desires of all parties involved.
+As both a Licensed Clinical Professional Counselor and experienced Care Coordinator, I attempt to attend to the needs and desires of all parties involved.
 Based on my comprehensive assessment, I will make recommendations for the setup and monitoring of a multitude of supportive services including:

 - Development of individualized care plans in conjunction with physicians orders